We may earn a commission when you buy using our links.

 The new version’s vault group also contains personal data used in forms.
 This data is stored separately as IDs and credit cards.
 The new version also comes with the Security group which includes a password health report as well as the identity dashboard.
 Lastly, the Contacts tab allows you to share passwords in case you need to access your account in an emergency.

-What’s good about the browser extension is that you can run it in standalone mode which allows you to perform all the basic features without having to use the app.
+What’s good about the browser extension is that you can run it in a standalone mode which allows you to perform all the basic features without having to use the app.
 However, if you need to use the more advanced features, then you’ll have to use the app.
 The only exception here is IE which doesn’t support the standalone mode.
 So other than replaying login information and password generation, you’ll need to use the app.
 Another way you can access your Dashlane Data is by logging to your account via any browser.
 There’s no need to have the extension installed.

 Password Management Features